nina-mir/fridge_app_course_project/README.md

 9. Documentation
     - This branch used for updating documentation of the application: ReadMe, Milestones, Etc.
     - No other commits will be done here except for documentation.
+    - Should always be a derivative of branch Master.